Objects, Methods & Integers

 Ah hah!
 Foiled again!
 TDD is a sham, right?

-Maybe we should add another test to dec2bin_test.rb
+Maybe we should add another assertion to our test in number_converter_test.rb

 :